-Best known work: Pergolesi specialized in operas, most notably bawdy comic operas like 1733’s La serva padrona (The Servant Turned Mistress), but he is known nearly as well for his religious works, the most well-known among them being his Stabat Mater (1736).
+Best known work: Pergolesi specialized in operas, most notably bawdy comic operas like 1733’s La Serva padrona (The Servant Turned Mistress), but he is known nearly as well for his religious works, the most well-known among them being his Stabat Mater (1736).
 Pergolesi was also an accomplished violinist and wrote a series of impressive instrumental pieces that, though not as celebrated as his other work, are still widely performed to this day.

-Cause of death: Tuberculosis, which was at the time comparable to an airborne version of the Ebola virus: completely misunderstood (it was not even recognized as a tuberculosis until the mid-19th century), highly contagious, untreatable, and nearly always fatal.
+Cause of death: Tuberculosis, which was at the time compared to an airborne version of the Ebola virus: completely misunderstood (it was not even recognized as tuberculosis until the mid-19th century), highly contagious, untreatable, and nearly always fatal.
 In the great cities of Europe during the 18th century, tuberculosis was by far the leading cause of death for young adults.

 Legacy: Pergolesi is regarded as one of the greatest Italian composers of the 18th century and the first true master of the Italian comic opera.
 His Stabat Mater is commonly used for dramatic film scores (including the soundtrack to Amadeus, which led some viewers to incorrectly attribute the work to Mozart), and George Lucas’ THX-1138 uses a modified version of Stabat Mater as its theme music.

 Nationality: Italian, though she also lived in England, France, and the United States.

 Best known work: Malibran was noted primarily for her voice, and wrote more than forty arias of her own (twenty-five solo arias plus fifteen duets).
 The most well known are probably “Rataplan” (not to be confused with Verdi’s piece by the same title), “Il mattino,” and “La voix qui dit: je t’aime.’”